MarcelGarus/glados/README.md

 Our tests aren't merely some arbitrary examples anymore.
 Rather, they correspond to the **actual mathematical definition of max**.

-## Strengths

-- ⚡ **You have to write fewer tests.** Because your tests work with any input, you can let Glados take care of generating concrete inputs.
-- 🌌 **You test for all possible inputs.** Instead of thinking of a few examples, you test for a *lot* of inputs.
-- 💪🏻 **You get a minimal error inducing input.** That makes logic errors more obvious than when having to figure out why the code failed on a complex input.
-- 🤯 **You develop a better understanding for the problem domain** because you have to think of invariants.
-- 🎲 **The tests are reproducible.** Glados uses a pseudo-random generator that's always created with the same seed.

 ## How does it work?

 Glados works in two phases:

-- **The exploration phase**: Glados generates increasingly complex, random inputs until one breaks the invariant or the maximum number of runs is reached.
+- 🌍 **The exploration phase**: Glados generates increasingly complex, random inputs until one breaks the invariant or the maximum number of runs is reached.
-- **The shrinking phase**: This phase only happens if Glados found an input that breaks the invariant.
+- 🐜 **The shrinking phase**: This phase only happens if Glados found an input that breaks the invariant.
 In this case, the input is gradually simplified and the smallest input that's still breaking the invariant is returned.

 ## Advanced Glados testing